AtteHil/ReservationCalendar/README.md

 - Admin credentials to delete bookings or set "hotel" closed
 - demo video of the site and/or visitor credentials which can not be used to make real reservations but can be used to demo site
 - Front Page with images of "happy customers" ✔️
+- More detailed reservation
+- possible email notification to host

 what Will not be done